Fargesia 'Rufa'

 Fargesia 'Rufa', sometimes also sold under the name Gansu 95-1 or incorrectly as Fargesia rufa (which is a distinct species), is a commonly cultivated form of bamboo.
-Its origin is somewhat mysterious, but morphological evidence seems to suggest that it is a cultivar of Fargesia dracocephala.
+Its origin is somewhat mysterious, but morphological evidence suggests that it is a cultivar of Fargesia dracocephala.
 It was introduced into the western horticultural trade in 1995 from the Gansu Province in northwest China.